zHenryTM/Learn-Factory-Simplest-Way/README.md

 ### What is Factory?
-Factory is a design pattern in which a class (called a factory class) creates instances of different classes.
+Factory is a design pattern in which a class (called a factory class) creates instances of different classes.<br>

 ### But how does the factory class know which class it should instantiate?